Taniec z gwiazdami season 22

 The 22nd season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, started on 1 March 2019.
 This is the ninth season aired on Polsat.
 Paulina Sykut-Jeżyna and Krzysztof Ibisz returned as host and Iwona Pavlović, Ola Jordan and Andrzej Grabowski returned as judges.
 Michał Malitowski return due to injury only in Season Finale.

+On 17 May, Joanna Mazur and her partner Jan Kliment were crowned the champions.